pedroalvesbatista/singularity-admindocs/configfiles.rst

-If ``nvidia-container-cli`` is not present, the ``nvliblist.conf`` file is used to specify libraries and executables that need to be injected into the container when running Singularity with the ``--nv`` Nvidia GPU support option.
+If ``nvidia-container-cli`` is not present, the ``nvliblist.conf`` file is used to specify libraries and executables that need to be injected into the container when running Apptainer with the ``--nv`` Nvidia GPU support option.
 The default ``nvliblist.conf`` is suitable for CUDA 10.1, but may need to be modified if you need to include additional libraries, or further libraries are added to newer versions